Azure/azure-render-hub/docs/00-deployment.md

 We need to configure your newly created AAD application with access to user profile information.
 By default, a new application has access to nothing at all.

+The following permissions are required for the following reasons.

+Microsoft Graph
+- User.Read - Read the currently logged in users email and Object Id
+- User.ReadBasic.All* - Read basic user information from the directory - this is used to resolve Object Ids -> email addresses on the User Permissions page and is optional.

+Azure Service Management
+- user_impersonation - Allow access to ARM resources and APIs as the logged in user.

 1. From the sidebar, select *API permissions*

 ![Add permissions](images/00-add-permissions.png)